Counter-Strike: Global Offensive: Development and release

+Post-launch updates

 Since the initial release of Global Offensive, Valve has continued to update the game by introducing new maps and weapons, game modes, and weapon balancing changes.
 One of the first major additions to the game post-release was the "Arms Deal" update.
 Released on August 13, 2013, the update added cosmetic weapon finishes, or skins, to the game.
 These items are obtainable by a loot box mechanism; players would receive cases that could be unlocked using virtual keys, purchased through in-game microtransactions.
 Global Offensive has Steam Workshop support, allowing users to upload user-created content, such as maps, weapon skins, and custom game-modes.
 Some popular user-created skins are added to the game and are obtainable from unboxing them in cases.
 The creators of the skins are paid when their item is added to a case.
 These skins helped form a virtual economy in Global Offensive, leading to the creation of gambling, betting, and trading sites.
 The addition of skins and the associated virtual economy launched Global Offensive's player count past the other games in the Counter-Strike series and is one of the most important updates in the game's history.

 Events called "Operations" are held occasionally and can be accessed through purchasable expansion packs in the form of "operation passes."
 These passes grant access to operation objectives which are spread over different game modes, such as Arms Race and Deathmatch, or in operation-specific game modes, first seen in Operation Hydra, released in May 2017.
 Completing these challenges rewards the player with XP and the ability to upgrade the operation "coin."
 The maps in the operations are community made, meaning some of the revenue made goes towards the map designers.

 An update in October 2014 added "music kits", which replace the default in-game music with music from soundtrack artists commissioned by Valve.
 If a player with a music kit equipped becomes the round's most valuable player, their music will play for others at the end of the round.
 There is a feature that allows kits to be borrowed, and kits can be sold and exchanged through Steam's Community Market.